Aeroelastic instability of cantilevered flexible plates in uniform flow: Introduction

-This system can be studied by restricting the analysis to one-dimensional flutter modes as observed in most experiments.
-In this case, the plate motion obeys the Euler-Bernoulli beam equation with additional pressure forces which are calculated by assuming a potential flow.
-As a first approach, the plate can be supposed to be infinite in both directions \cite{Shelley2005} to calculate the flow.
 In other theoretical studies, the plate length $L$ (or chord) takes a finite value while two asymptotic limits are considered for its span $H$.
-If $H\ll L$, the fluid forces can be calculated using the Lighthill's slender body theory \cite{Datta75,Lemaitre2005} and if $H\gg L$ the problem can be treated as two-dimensional \cite{Kornecki76,Huang95,Watanabe2002b,Guo2000}.
+If $H\ll L$, the fluid forces can be calculated using the slender body theory of \cite{Lighthill60} \citep[e.g.][]{Datta75,Lemaitre2005} and if $H\gg L$ the problem can be treated as two-dimensional \citep[as done by][]{Kornecki76,Huang95,Watanabe2002b,Guo2000}.
 In this latter case, the flow is entirely described by point-vortices which are distributed within the plate and possibly in its wake.
-It is known from airfoil theory that this problem does not admit a unique solution (intrinsically because the Laplace equation has to be solved on an open domain).
-This non-unicity can be treated by two approaches \cite{Kornecki76}: one can either consider a zero total circulation around the plate and thus no vorticity in the wake, or the circulation can be prescribed by the Kutta condition applied at the trailing edge of the plate \cite{Theodorsen1935}.
-This latter condition imposes advected vortices in the wake which makes this model more physical for this flag-type instability.
+It is known from airfoil theory that this problem does not admit a unique solution (intrinsically because the Laplace equation has to be solved on an open domain). \cite{Kornecki76} used two approaches to treat this non-unicity.
+They first considered that the total circulation around the plate vanishes and thus no vorticity is shed in the wake.
+Second, they used the Kutta condition applied at the trailing edge to prescribe the circulation around the plate as \cite{Theodorsen1935} did in his study of airfoil flutter \citep[see also][ for an application of the Kutta hypothesis to unsteady flows]{Crighton1985}.
+The Kutta condition imposes advected vortices in the wake which makes this model more physical for this flag-type instability \cite[see for instance chapter 5-6 of][]{Bisplinghoff1983}.
 Note that this shed vorticity can equivalently be regarded as the consequence of the Kelvin's circulation theorem.
+Using these two-dimensional flow models, a stability analysis can be carried out that permits the prediction of the critical velocity for plate flutter.

+The first visualisations of the flutter instability have been performed with flags made of various fabrics by \cite{Taneda68}.
+A few years later, \cite{Datta75} carried out experiments with long ribbons hanging in airflow.
+This slender body limit ($H\ll L$) has been reexamined recently by \cite{Lemaitre2005} and results show good agreement with linear stability analysis.
+For larger aspect ratios, \cite{Huang95}, \cite{Yamaguchi2000} and \cite{Watanabe2002a} have considered both the effects of the plate length and of the material properties on the flutter instability.
+However, to the our knowledge, the effect of aspect ratio has not been investigated up to now.